HumaIlyas/Project-heritage-housing-issues/README.md

 ---
 # Credits
-To complete the contents of Powdery Mildew Detection: Powdery Mildew Detection in Cherry Leaves, I learned coding and collected the information from different sources.
+To complete the contents of Heritage Housing Issues, I learned coding and collected the information from different sources.

 * Learned Python coding from [Code Institute](https://learn.codeinstitute.net/)
-* Used Code Institute student template [template](Code-Institute-Solutions/milestone-project-mildew-detection-in-cherry-leaves)
+- Used Code Institute student template [template](https://github.com/Code-Institute-Solutions/milestone-project-heritage-housing-issues)
 * Collected information on good and bad coding practices from:
   * [Documenting Python Code](https://realpython.com/documenting-python-code/)

-* The description on the malaria detection in blood cells provided by the tutor of the Code Institute with [Malaria Detection](https://github.com/Code-Institute-Solutions/WalkthroughProject01) and an app [Malaria Detector](https://malaria-predictor.onrender.com/) was useful as well as an inspiration to work on the project [Powdery Mildew Detection](https://github.com/HumaIlyas/Project-5-Mildew-detection-leaves-images-identification) and design an app [Powdery Mildew Detector](https://project-5-image-identification-4f5afac6ab95.herokuapp.com/).
+- The description on the prediction if a prospect will churn provided by the tutor of the Code Institute with [Predict Churn](https://github.com/Code-Institute-Solutions/churnometer) and an app [Churnometer](https://churnometer.herokuapp.com/) was useful as well as an inspiration to work on the project [Heritage Housing Issues](https://github.com/HumaIlyas/Project-heritage-housing-issues) and design an app [House Prices in Ames, Iowa](https://heritage-house-prices-80a4732eae28.herokuapp.com/).
-* The information on how to build keras tuning model for hyperparameter optimization was collected from [Tensorflow](https://www.tensorflow.org/tutorials/keras/keras_tuner) and [KerasTuner](https://keras.io/keras_tuner/)

-## Content
-- The cherry with leaf icon in the dashboard.py file was taken from [Cherry Emoji](https://emojicombos.com/cherry).
-* The details about the powdery mildew were found at [Powdery mildew](https://en.wikipedia.org/wiki/Powdery_mildew)

 ## Acknowledgements
 - I acknowledge all the tutors and fellow students at [Slack](https://app.slack.com/client/T0L30B202/D03PENWED0F) for their guidance and assistance to complete Powdery Mildew Detection.